Maatss/VeraHMI/README.md

 ## Tests

 Almost all submodules can be executed and tested indevidually.
-E.g if the speedometer needs to be tested the file SpeedHandler.py can be executed by its self (python SpeedHandler.py).
+E.g if the speedometer needs to be tested the file SpeedHandler.py can be executed by itsself.
 This modular hiaracy enables simple debugging and development.

 ## License